zahlman/zahlman.github.io/posts/2025/03/07/python-packaging-4.md

 ## Pandas Thermidor aux Matplotlib with a Numpy Dependency, Garnished with Truffle PIL, Brandy and a Vendored Requests on top, and Pip

+Maybe you don't care about using an extra 15 MB of disk space in every virtual environment, since disk space is so cheap nowadays.
+After all, a lot of people will end up creating multiple virtual environments with larger dependencies - such as Numpy, Pandas and other parts of the SciPy stack - and duplicate those, too.
+(To say nothing of people doing AI/ML work with PyTorch, CUDA etc....)
+With better thought-out design, those could potentially be hard-linked from a common source in Pip's cache.
+Which, it stands to reason, would also be faster - since the work of unpacking the wheel wouldn't be repeated.

+But we instead live in a world where all these things get duplicated, and the only effort Pip's cache saves is actually downloading the wheel.
+(It doesn't even prevent Pip from connecting to the Internet to check for newer versions on PyPI, unless you're careful with specifying package versions.)
+And there's one last bit of insult added to the injury: Pip's vendored dependencies.
+It makes sense that Pip can't fetch its dependencies on the fly when it installs itself - there's an obvious bootstrapping problem there.
+But a couple of those dependencies - I'm particularly thinking of Requests and Rich - are quite popular packages in themselves.
+If you follow the standard recommendations, you might have several copies of these installed on your machine already - yet not have access to them without a bit of hacking (e.g. `import pip._vendor.requests` is definitely not an intentional or supported part of the API).

 ## Bloody `uv`ikings!

 Thanks for reading this far.
 I hope I've improved your view of Python virtual environments, and sharpened your critique of Pip.